-Old age arthritis (or osteoarthritis) is a rapidly growing area of feline medicine.
-Recent studies have shown that up to 90% of cats aged over 12 years are showing signs of osteoarthritis (Hardie et al, 2002).
+Studies have shown that up to 90% of cats aged over 12 years are showing signs of osteoarthritis (Hardie et al, 2002).
 However, cats are very adept at hiding any illness (especially pain) as this would be seen as a sign of weakness in the wild.
-Hence the signs of arthritis in a cat can be extremely subtle and the disease often goes undiagnosed.
+Hence the signs of arthritis in cats can be extremely subtle and the disease often goes undiagnosed.

 The first step in managing arthritis is to schedule an appointment with your veterinarian for a thorough clinical examination.
 Remembering that cats will put on a brave face at the clinic, your observations at home are integral in building an accurate history and providing those subtle indications that your cat may be in pain.
 Generally, blood tests and radiographs will be required to determine exactly what is happening in your cat’s joints and to assess for any concurrent disease that may be present.
 A personalised plan can then be put together for his/ her individual situation.

 To help your cat be happy and enjoy life again, there are 3 important areas that we will focus on:

 This is the most important aspect of managing any animal with arthritis.
 Overweight animals will place proportionally more weight on their joints and therefore cause more localised inflammation and irritation to the joints- which in turn can hasten the progression of arthritis.
 Cats need to lose weight gradually to prevent metabolic problems.
 Please discuss the best way to do this with your veterinary health care team.

 In mild cases, some simple steps taken at home will help to reduce their level of pain and discomfort.